Dr James Hand

-I am a Reader in Law, and Research Lead, at Portsmouth Law School and, along with a number of colleagues, I focus particularly on discrimination law.
+I am a Reader in Law, and one of the Associate Heads (Research), at the University of Portsmouth's School of Law, and, along with a number of colleagues, I focus particularly on discrimination law.
 I have also published on such topics as Lords Reform, the role of the attorney-general and on the Compensation Culture (my Journal of Law and Society article on the latter has been cited in a number of journals and texts as well as in the Hamlyn Law Lectures (2010), the Master of the Rolls's Holdsworth Lecture (2012) and in a lecture by Sir Stephen Sedley to the Faculty of Advocates (2015)).

 I joined the University of Portsmouth in 2003, was appointed Associate Senior Lecturer in 2007 and was appointed Reader in Law (0.5FTE) in September 2017.

 As well as the papers detailed here, most of which are available in post-print form on the research portal, I have written a number of posts for a range of law and legal related blogs/online sites including the UK Constitutional Law Association Blog, the UK Supreme Court Blog, Halsbury's Law Exchange, the LSE's British Politics and Policy blog, theConversation.com, the SLSA Blog and WonkHE.
 These are listed and linked to here.

 My research interests are predominantly related to equality and discrimination law, with a particular focus on deficiencies within the Equality Act 2010, but other research interests include constitutional reform and aspects of access to justice.
 My current research interests include:

 - Diversity within the legal profession

 - the Research Excellence Framework.